Applying for a job via email is a great way to get direct contact with recruiters and hiring managers.

 But how do you write a job application email that will capture their attention and land the interview?

-This step-by-step guide will show you how to craft the perfect job-winning email.
+This step-by-step guide will show you how to craft the perfect job-winning email, to ensure you get noticed and move on step closer to landing your dream job.

 Email subject line